ExcelFunctions.net Logo

 Seriessum Function Errors

-If you get an error from the Excel Seriessum Function, this is likely to be one of the following:
+If you get an error from the Excel Seriessum Function, this is likely to be the #VALUE! error:

 Common Errors